Skyline Computation with Noisy Comparisons: Appendix: Lower Bounds

+It is relatively straightforward to prove that any algorithm computing skylines with error probability ar most $\delta$ requires $\Omega(dn\log (1/\delta))$ expected queries (\cite{GM15},\cite{FRPU94}), for arbitrary $d$ and $n$.
+In this section, we thus fix $\delta$ to $1/10$ and aim to establish a $\Omega (dn\log k)$ lower bound on the query complexity.
+Together, those bounds show that computing skylines requires $\Omega(dn\log(k/\delta))$ comparisons, as claimed in Theorem~\ref{THM:LOWER}.

-In this section, we exhibit an $\Omega (dn\log k)$ lower bound on the query complexity in the noisy skyline problem, denoted $\model$.
-To that end, we define a noisy vector problem, in which one is given $k$ vectors each of length $\ell$ and needs to decide for each vector whether it is the all-zero vector.
-We prove a lower bound for this problem and reduce it to $\model$ yielding the desired result.
+We denote by $\model$ the following problem: the input is a set $X$ of $n$ points with dimension $d$, whose skyline has exactly $k$ skyline points.
+The goal is to return the skyline with error probability at most $1/10$.
+We assume that input comparisons have error probability at least $1/3$ (and at most $2/5$), and assume w.l.o.g. that $k>10$.
+To prove that any algorithm solving $\model$ must use $\Omega(nd\;\log k)$ queries in expectation, we define a noisy vector problem, in which one is given $h$ vectors each of length $\ell$ and needs to decide for each vector whether it is the all-zero vector.
+We prove a lower bound for this noisy vector problem, and reduce it to $\model$ to obtain our lower bound on $\model$.

-\subsection{$(k,\ell)$-\segproblem: definition and lower bound}
+\subsection{$(h,\ell)$-\segproblem: Definition and Lower Bound}